vmware-tanzu/community-edition/docs/site/content/docs/cli-installation.md

-# Install Tanzu Community Edition
+# Install Tanzu CLI

 Tanzu Community Edition consists of the Tanzu CLI and a select set of plugins.
-You will install Tanzu Community Edition on your local machine and then use the Tanzu CLI on your local machine to deploy ([bootstrap](../glossary/#bootstrap)) a cluster to your chosen target platform.
+You will install Tanzu CLI on your local machine and then use the Tanzu CLI to deploy ([bootstrap](../glossary/#bootstrap)) a cluster to your chosen target platform.

-Installing the Tanzu Community Edition extracts the binaries and configures the plugin repositories.
+Installing the Tanzu CLI extracts the binaries and configures the plugin repositories.
 The first time you run the `tanzu` command the installed plugins and plugin repositories are initialized.
 This action might take a minute.

 {{% include "/docs/assets/unmanaged-cluster-note.md" %}}